libmapper/libmapper/doc/tutorials/tutorial_c.md

 Signal conditioning
 -------------------

-Most synthesizers of course will not know what to do with "voltage"--it is an electrical property that has nothing to do with sound or music.
+Most synthesizers of course will not know what to do with the value of sensor1--it is an electrical property that has nothing to do with sound or music.
 This is where _libmapper_ really becomes useful.

 Scaling or other signal conditioning can be taken care of _before_